SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

-Compared to manual storage, you can also load single items manually via :func:`~pypet.trajectory.Trajectroy.f_load_item`.
-If you load a large result with many entries you might consider loading only parts of it (see :func:`~pypet.trajectory.Trajectory.f_load_items`) Note in order to load a parameter, result or group, with :func:`~pypet.trajectory.Trajectory.f_load_item` it must exist in the current trajectory in RAM, if it does not you can always bring your skeleton of your trajectory tree up to date with :func:`~pypet.trajectory.Trajectory.f_update_skeleton`.
+Compared to manual storage, you can also load single items manually via :func:`~pypet.trajectory.Trajectory.f_load_item`.
+If you load a large result with many entries you might consider loading only parts of it (see :func:`~pypet.trajectory.Trajectory.f_load_items`) In order to load a parameter, result, or group, with :func:`~pypet.trajectory.Trajectory.f_load_item` it must exist in the current trajectory in RAM, if it does not you can always bring your skeleton of your trajectory tree up to date with :func:`~pypet.trajectory.Trajectory.f_update_skeleton`.
 This will load all items stored to disk and create empty instances.
 After a simulation is completed, you need to call this function to get the whole trajectory tree containing all new results and derived parameters.

-And last but not least there is also :func:`~pypet.naturalnaming.NNGroupNode.f_load_child` or :func:`~pypet.naturalnaming.NNGroupNode.f_load` in order to load whole subtrees.
+And last but not least, there are also :func:`~pypet.naturalnaming.NNGroupNode.f_load_child` or :func:`~pypet.naturalnaming.NNGroupNode.f_load` methods in order to load whole subtrees.
 Keep in mind that links (:ref:`more-on-links`) are always loaded non-recursively despite the setting of ``recursive`` in these functions.

 .. _more-on-auto-loading: